Now, let's consider some examples before you decide what to write about.

 What are the key details?
 This year we almost won the State championship.
 Our coach always told us to focus on one important thing at a time.
 Under pressure, I remembered that advice and encouraged my teammates to follow it.
 We worked so well together.
 Even though we didn’t win, it was our best year yet.

 How did this change me or what did this mean to me?
 I know how to focus and lead others.
-I apply the lessons I learn.
+I gained confidence as a leader and become more involved in other activities such as starting a school STEM Club and a Dungeons and Dragons Club.

 What characteristics does this reveal about me?
 Calm, leadership, inspire others, grit, perserverance

-You can write your essay about any topic, but it's important to choose one that helps you stand out.
+You can just about choose any topic for your essay, but it's important to select one that helps you stand out.
+You want to be memorable!

-That means picking something unique that reveals something meaningful, different, or special about who you are.
+That means picking something unique that reveals something meaningful, different, or special about you.

 Grandparent Death: Common topic.
 Only write about it if you focus on a unique angle, like a skill or experience they helped you gain.